Skip to content

 The app binds to 127.0.0.1 on purpose, so it is reachable only from this machine.

-Try it in demo mode¶
+Try it in demo mode

-Demo mode produces records with the same stable RECORD_COLUMNS schema a real harvest returns, so the table, the trend plot and the source plot behave exactly as they will against the live API.
+Demo mode hands back records with the same stable RECORD_COLUMNS schema a real harvest returns, so the table, the trend plot and the source plot behave exactly as they will against the live API.
 When you are ready for real results, paste your Scopus API key into the field at the top and switch Demo mode off.
 The key stays in the running process and is never written to the generated script.

 The left card is where you describe the search.
 You type your terms, choose which field to search in (title, abstract and keywords by default), and set a year range.
 Partitioning by year is recommended and switched on by default, because it keeps each cell small enough to stay under the API's offset ceiling, the same reasoning behind a partitioned SearchPlan in code.